 As a chiropractor Rockville MD trusts can explain, there are two primary tendons around the knee that can be injured: the patellar tendon, which connects to the upper tibia, and the quadriceps tendon, which attaches to the quadriceps muscle.
 These two tendons can tear very easily and surgery may be necessary.

-When there is a fracture in the knee, it most often affects the kneecap, or patella.
+When there is a fracture in the knee, it most often affects the kneecap or patella.
 Other knee-related fractures may involve the tibia, fibula, and femur bones.
-Motor vehicle accidents and falls are two common causes of knee fractures; both of these accidents can put substantial stress onto the front of the knee.
+Motor vehicle accidents and falls are two common causes of knee fractures; both of these accidents can put substantial stress on the front of the knee.

 Fractures of the patella, which are much more common, are grouped into four categories: stable, displaced, comminuted, and open.

 - Stable fractures The bone sections on either side of the fracture are not displaced.
 This type of patellar fracture usually heals with rest and immobilization.

 - Displaced fractures The bone sections are no longer in alignment, and there may be a considerable gap between the fractured pieces.
 These injuries usually require surgery to repair and there may be associated tendon and/or ligament damage.

 - Comminuted fractures These occur when the patella is broken into 3 or more pieces.
 These fractures are unstable and always requires surgery.

 - Open fractures Also known as compound fractures, they involve exposure of the bone fragments through breaks in the skin.
 Open fractures will always require surgery and often lead to instability of the knee well after healing is complete.

 - Meniscal Injuries